lonycell/grafana.v7/.github/ISSUE_TEMPLATE/1-bug_report.md

 ---
 name: Bug report
-about: Report a bug you found when using Grafana
+about: Report a bug you found when using ThingSPIN
 labels: 'type: bug'
 ---